Keyboard shortcuts

 Once the ZKMessage is constructed and the ZK proof is obtained, the off-chain system submits these to the executeZKMessage function of the Authorization.sol contract.
 The on-chain processing then unfolds as follows:

-1. Initial Checks by Authorization.sol: The Authorization contract first performs several preliminary checks.
+1. Initial Checks: The Authorization contract first performs several preliminary checks.
 It verifies if the msg.sender (the account submitting the transaction) is authorized to provide proofs for the given registry ID.
 It also typically checks the blockNumber from the ZKMessage against its record of the last executed block for that registry to prevent replay attacks.

-2. Delegation to VerificationGateway.sol: If the initial checks pass, Authorization.sol delegates the task of cryptographic proof verification to the VerificationGateway.sol contract whose address it has been configured with.
-It calls a verify function on the gateway, passing along the ZK proof, the registry ID (so the gateway can find the correct VK), and a hash derived from the ZKMessage contents (crucially including the processorMessage which represents your circuit's output).
+2. Delegation to VerificationRouter: If the initial checks pass, the Authorization contract delegates the task of cryptographic proof verification to the VerificationRouter contract whose address it has been configured with using a route.
+It calls a verify function on the router, passing along the ZK proof, the verifying key (VK), the public inputs for the proof and a payload.

-3. Proof Verification by VerificationGateway.sol: The VerificationGateway retrieves the pre-registered Verification Key (VK) associated with the registry ID.
-It then uses this VK, the submitted ZK proof, and the public inputs to perform the cryptographic verification.
-The public inputs are a critical piece of data: they include the Coprocessor Root hash (the first 32 bytes) followed by your circuit's specific output (which is embedded within the hashed ZKMessage).
-This Coprocessor Root hash acts as a commitment to the integrity of all Coprocessor state.
-It implicitly contains all the embedded state proofs of the domain relevant to that ZK proof, managed via its Sparse Merkle Tree (SMT).
-Every new block appended to a chain relevant to the proof's domain is included in this SMT with a ZK domain proof, and the verifications of these inclusions are cryptographically embedded into this Coprocessor Root.
-If the proof is valid for the VK and these comprehensive public inputs, the gateway returns a success status to the Authorization.sol contract.
+The Coprocessor Root hash implicitly contains all embedded state proofs of domains relevant to the ZK proof, managed via a Sparse Merkle Tree (SMT).
+Every new block appended to chains relevant to the proof's domain is included in this SMT with a ZK domain proof, and the verifications of these inclusions are cryptographically embedded into this root.
+Both proofs must pass for successful verification.
+If valid, the router returns a success status to the Authorization contract.

-4. Dispatch to Processor.sol: If the VerificationGateway confirms the proof's validity, Authorization.sol considers the processorMessage within the ZKMessage to be authentic and authorized for execution.
-It then typically updates its state for replay protection (e.g., storing the blockNumber as the last executed for that registry) and dispatches the processorMessage to the appropriate Valence Processor.sol contract.
+4. Dispatch to Processor: If the VerificationRouter confirms the proof's validity, the Authorization contract considers the processorMessage within the ZKMessage to be authentic and authorized for execution.
+It then typically updates its state for replay protection (e.g., storing the blockNumber as the last executed for that registry) and dispatches the processorMessage to the appropriate Valence Processor contract.

-5. Execution by Processor.sol: The Processor.sol contract receives the processorMessage and executes the sequence of on-chain actions (e.g., calls to various Valence Libraries or other smart contracts) as defined within that message.
+5. Execution by Processor: The Processor contract receives the processorMessage and executes the sequence of on-chain actions (e.g., calls to various Valence Libraries or other smart contracts) as defined within that message.
 This is where the result of your ZK-proven off-chain computation translates into tangible on-chain state changes.

 This integration pathway ensures that off-chain computations, once proven correct by the ZK Coprocessor, can be securely and reliably acted upon by the Valence on-chain contracts.